 In a statement, Bed Bath & Beyond Inc. declined to provide financial guidance for its fiscal fourth-quarter and full-year results, citing the uncertainty the ongoing pandemic creates for the economy.

 In a Jan.
-7 conference call with Wall Street analysts, CEO Mark Tritton said: “We have many bold and exciting plans for fiscal 2021, such as launching new own brands that will help differentiate us in our key destination category, remodeling approximately 150 stores.”
+7 conference call with Wall Street analysts, CEO Mark Tritton said: “We have many bold and exciting plans for fiscal 2021, such as launching new own brands that will help differentiate us in our key destination category, remodeling approximately 150 stores,” according to a Seeking Alpha transcript.
 Tritton also cited plans to roll out “new and unique digital services,” modernize the retailer’s technology and “reinvent” its supply chain but did not provide specifics.

 Recent asset sales